Robin Plackett

-Robin L. Plackett (3 September 1920 – 23 June 2009) was a statistician best known for his contributions to the history of statistics and to experimental design, most notably the Plackett–Burman designs.
+Robert "Robin" Lewis Plackett (3 September 1920 – 23 June 2009) was an English statistician best known for his contributions to the history of statistics and to experimental design, most notably the Plackett–Burman designs.

 Early life and education

-Plackett attended Liverpool Collegiate School from 1932 to 1939.
+Plackett was born in Liverpool and attended Liverpool Collegiate School from 1932 to 1939.
 He then attended Clare College, Cambridge, where he graduated in 1942.

 Early career

 During World War II, Plackett was requested to work for the Ministry of Supply, in SR17 which was a statistical branch.
 He began to develop a methodology for applying statistical knowledge, and would pass it down to new recruits.

 First scientific paper

-In 1946, he would publish his first paper which was written jointly with Peter Burman in an journal called Biometrika.
+In 1946, he would publish his first paper which was written jointly with Peter Burman in a journal called Biometrika.
 The paper, titled "The design of optimum multifactorial experiments", introduced Plackett–Burman experimental designs.

 Academic career

 In 1947, he became a lecturer at Liverpool University.
 He would also publish research on the history of statistics.
 Then, in 1962, he took a short post for the Professor of Statistics at King's College, Durham before the college merged with Newcastle University in 1963.

 He was the first professor of statistics at Newcastle University and held the post until his retirement in 1983.
 In 1987 the Royal Statistical Society awarded him the Guy Medal in Gold, having awarded him both the bronze and silver medals earlier in his career.

 He authored several books on statistics, including Principles of Regression Analysis (1960), The Analysis of Categorical Data (1974) and An Introduction to the Interpretation of Quantal Responses in Biology (1979, with P. S. Hewlett).